mattools/matGeom/README.md

 of 2D and 3D shapes such as point sets, lines, polygons, 3D meshes, ellipses...

 The official homepage for the project is http://github.com/MatTools/matGeom.
-A comprenhesive help is provided in the [MatGeom wiki](https://github.com/MatTools/matGeom/wiki "MatGeom Wiki homepage")
+A starting help is provided in the [MatGeom wiki](https://github.com/MatTools/matGeom/wiki "MatGeom Wiki homepage")

 Package organization
 ---